 Year 12 entry:

-We have pre-arranged for BAL to make Home Visits to applicants on 16-17 November 2020 in order parents can be notified of any award by early December.
-Applicants should be ready to accept a Home Visit by BAL on either of these dates.
+We have pre-arranged for BAL to make home visits/remote interviews for applicants on 15-16 November 2021 in order parents can be notified of any award by early December.
+Applicants should be ready to accept a home visit/telephone interview by BAL on either of these dates.

 Entrance Bursaries For other Year Groups:

-Any requests to apply for an Entrance Bursary for academic year starting September 2021 received after 27 November 2020 will be deferred until the second, smaller round of application assessments which will take place during May and early June, with decisions being notified by the middle of June 2021.
+Any requests to apply for an Entrance Bursary for academic year starting September 2022 received after 25 November 2021 will be deferred until smaller rounds of application assessments which will take place during March, May and early June, with decisions being notified shortly after each meeting.

 Continuation of an existing Bursary

-Any applications received after the 18 December deadline will be deferred until a second Committee meeting to be held March/April 2021.
+Any applications received after the 3 December deadline will be deferred until another Committee meeting planned to be held March 2022.